barbazul/1kfa/mod_guide_gm.md

 opportunity to explain how Item and Pack cards impact those types of moves.

-When a player triggers a *FAST* move, take that opportunity to explain that they can only use one *FAST* move per turn, and that they don't risk a GM move if they flip ✅︎ or ✗.
+When a player triggers a *FAST* move, take that opportunity to explain that they can only trigger two moves per turn in the spotlight, one normal move and one *FAST* move, and that they don't risk a GM move if they flip ✅︎ or ✗.

-#### If every player has played 1kFA before

-For experienced players, moves are chosen by drafting cards.

-Shuffle the A, B, and C piles, keeping them separate.

-Put the B pile on top of the A pile, then put the C pile on top of that, creating a deck.
-Take that deck in your hand.
-Don't shuffle it.

-Deal out a hand of cards for each player at the table.
-Some players might get more cards than others, that's ok -- there doesn't need to be the same number of cards in each hand.

-Now the draft begins.
-Each player should look through their hand, take one card from it, then pass the remaining cards to the player on their left.
-They can take at most 1 A card, and at most 2 B cards.

-They do that 3 times.

-Any amount of table-talk is allowed during the draft.
-After the draft is over, if someone doesn't have an A card, they may additionally choose any C card that wasn't chosen in the draft.

 ### 5. Choose Int / Str / Dex